EVENT: FOODIE’S REDOING OLD POSTS #11

 On Janmashtami day the devotees of Lord Krishna fast from before dawn to midnight.
 Some fast without taking any food, some eat fruits and nuts and others may fast by consuming one meal which is grain and pulse free.

 Birthday Celebrations begin exactly at midnight and after the idols of Baby Krishna are worshipped a wide variety of food is offered .
-His all time favorite is anything made from milk, yogurt or makhan(butter).
+His all time favorite is anything made from milk, yogurt or makhan(butter), basically all dairy products.

 Check out this easy to make beetroot halwa, its got Lord Krishna’s favorite milk in it.